heptarch/heptarch.github.io/drafts/distance.md

 Hold your hand out at a fixed distance from your eyes and fixed orientation (e.g. horizontal), and estimate the size of the object in fingers $f$.
-Practically speaking, you want to have an integer number of fingers.
+(Practically speaking, it's preferable to have an integer number of fingers.)
 Your arm and hands form a triangle which is similar to the triangle formed by the distant object:

 <figure>
     <div style="text-align:center"><img src
-    ="/img/posts/anthrometry1.png" width="600"/>
+    ="/img/posts/anthrometry1.png" width="700"/>
 	<figcaption><i>Triangles formed by your hand and the object.</i></figcaption>
 	</div>
 	</figure>